kinnison/rust-workshop/session-04.md

 Let's create a new binary crate and have a go with clap.

+- add clap
+- use builder API, explore on docs.rs a bit
+- goal is: `cargo run -- --help` and `cargo run -- filename`

 ---

 title: Commandline handling - clap -F derive - Equivalence